jmenter/JAMSVGImage/README.md

 - viewBox
 - width, height

-If there are any SVG parts you're missing out on then: fork, fix, and issue a pull request!
+If you're using this in production, please let me know!
+I'd love to get feedback and figure out how to make it better.
+If there are any SVG parts you're missing out on you should fork, fix, and issue a pull request.